cloudydaiyz/tech-workshop-template/README.md

 # tech-workshop-template
 <img width="687" alt="Screen Shot 2023-03-22 at 11 59 37 PM" src="https://user-images.githubusercontent.com/91110018/227107829-61dbe774-c069-4cbd-97fc-dd3eff3b8d84.png">
-(Template to be used for ABCS Technical Workshops for the 2023-2024 school year.)
+Template to be used for ABCS Technical Workshops for the 2023-2024 school year.  <br /><br />

 This project was taught as a Technical Project Workshop for the Association of Computer Scientists at the University of Texas at Austin.
-You can find more information here.
+You can find more information here.  <br />

 This workshop will cover [blah].
 The goal of this project is to [blah].
-You can find the slides associated with this workshop at [this link](https://google.com).
+You can find the slides associated with this workshop at [this link](https://google.com).  <br />

 __Technology Used__
 + Python / JavaScript / p5.js / Node.js